Workaholics Star Adam DeVine Marries Actress Chloe Bridges - E! Online

 It's unclear if the image was taken ahead of the couple's nuptials or on their big day.

-According to Page Six, Adam and Chloe's wedding ceremony was held in Cabo San Lucas, Mexico.
+According to Page Six, their wedding ceremony was held in Cabo San Lucas, Mexico.

-At this time, Adam and Chloe have yet to publicly announce their marriage news.
-E!
-News has also reached out to their reps for comment.

 While the couple is keeping details of their big day under wraps, the Final Girls actress recently shared insight into their wedding planning.